wso2-extensions/esb-connector-basecamp/docs/event.md

 ```

 **Properties**
-* recordingId: The identifier of recording.
-The recording can be a message, todo List, todo and document.
+* recordingId: The identifier of the recording to retrieve related events.
+A recording can either be a message, a to-do list, a to-do or a document.
-* projectId: The project identifier to which the comment will be added (When click a project, You can find the projectId in basecamp URL.
-The URL is structured like :"https://<i></i>3.basecamp.com/**accountId**/projects/**projectId**").
+* projectId: The identifier of the project from which you want to retrieve events.
+> NOTE: You can find the projectId in the Basecamp project URL.
+A Basecamp project URL is generally structured as follows:"https://<i></i>3.basecamp.com/**accountId**/projects/**projectId**”.

 **Sample request**